Eigamoiya

 Eidukiri, in white, with her husband and people.

 Eigamoiya (18??–1915) was a queen consort of Nauru, and the aunt of King Aweida.
 King Aweiyida was the son of Chief Jim, the latter being the son of a warrior named Aweui of the Eoaru tribe.

 Eigamoiya and Jim shared the same father but different mothers.
-Eigamoiya's mother was a truly respected queen of Nauru; her name was Eomien.
+Eigamoiya's mother was a queen of Nauru named Eomien.
 She was also named Iquen (for Queen) by early visitors.

+In 1888, she ended the Nauruan civil war after ten years.
+She was part of the Eamwit tribe, the most powerful tribe on the island.